madina0801/joblique/README.md

 ## Description

 **JobTrackr** simplifies the task of managing your job applications by providing a convenient platform where you can input and track the jobs you've applied to.
-Say goodbye to scattered notes and disorganized spreadsheets – with **JobTrackr**, you can stay organized and focused on landing your dream job!
+Say goodbye to scattered notes and disorganized spreadsheets – with **JobTrackr**, maintain organization and concentrate on securing your ideal job!

 ## Features